 |Board And Delegates Meetings|

-The ASSDF has membership meetings; where the state square and round dance clubs send at least two (2) delegates to the meeting, to discuss various issues related to square and round dancing, and with the ASSDF.
+The ASSDF has membership meetings; where the paid ASSDF member square and round dance clubs send at least two (2) delegates to the meeting, to discuss various issues related to square and round dancing, and with the ASSDF.
 Every club that has paid their dues to the ASSDF for the current year (that is due Jan.
 1 of each year), should send two (2) delegates (as noted above) for voting privileges.
 The ASSDF can NOT conduct business without club representatives.
 Clubs that have NOT paid their dues, and have NOT provided proof of insurance by Feb.
-1 of that year, have ALL of their Club Information, and from the list of Callers And Cuers REMOVED from BOTH The Modern Square, and from the ASSDF Website...and they will NOT be allowed to have delegates or to vote at meetings.
-Also, note that ASSDF Officers, or callers and cuers can NOT serve as delegates at the meetings.
+1 of that year, have ALL of their Club Information, and from the list of Callers And Cuers REMOVED from BOTH The Modern Square, and from the original ASSDF Website, as well as the new ASSDF Website...and they will NOT be allowed to have delegates or to vote at meetings...unless they pay prior to the start of the meeting.
+Also, note that ASSDF Officers, or Callers And Cuers can NOT serve as Delegates at the meetings.

-While votes on issues may not always be unanimous, it is a chance for dancers to have their voices heard...and to discuss how to keep the hobby of square and round dancing alive.
+While votes on issues may not always be unanimous, it's a chance for dancers to have their voices heard...and to discuss how to keep the hobby of square and round dancing alive.

 Please note that you don't have to be a delegate to come just to vote.
 The ASSDF Board wants your input on what is happening with your State Federation.
 Those clubs who wish to place a bid for upcoming Fall Festival dances should prepare to present their bids at the Fall Festival meeting.
 Basically, if clubs don't submit a bid to host the Fall Festival, you may either see the event in a part of the state that you may not wish to travel to...or in the worst case scenario, no festival at all.